neume-network/documents/neumehandbook.md

 We believe that neume will be part of the solution to unlock the next phase of growth of the Web3 Music industry by providing open infrastructure that brings scale benefits to experimentation.

+## Types of contribution to neume

+Contribution to neume can be defined across a number of categories:
+- Community discussion within the relevent neume channels on the [HIFI Discord](https://discord.gg/sZFFPmFy7h)
+- Protocol Improvement proposals through the neuIP process, as defined in [neuIP-1](https://github.com/neume-network/neuIPs/blob/main/neuIPs/neuIP-1.md)
+- Open Source Development, through the process detailed below, focussed on defined [Tasks](https://github.com/orgs/neume-network/projects/2)

-## How to get an offer approved to start working on neume
+## How to get an offer approved to start working on a Task in neume

+Entities wishing to contribute to neume should start their engagement as a Contributor, as defined within [neume Roles & Responsibilities](https://github.com/neume-network/documents/blob/main/roles%26responsibilities.md).

 To start getting paid for your work on neume you will need to create a one page proposal outlining the work you intend to do, the amount of time it will take you and your hourly rate in USD.
 The proposal should be sent to danfowler#8104 on Discord for approval.

-All work will be paid retroactively in USDC either in stages, upon partial completion of your project, or in full upon completion.
+All work will be paid retroactively in USDC or USD, either in stages, upon partial completion of your project, or in full upon completion.

 ### Expenses
 If you intend to incur outside expenditure for your project that you wish to be reimbursed for, this will need to be estimated and the amount approved in advance.
 A receipt for expenditure will need to be provided in order to receive reimbursements.